dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

     }
 ```

 As they are, the Blog and Post classes conveniently follow code first convention and require no tweaks to enable EF compatability.
-However, you can also use the annotations to provide more information to EF, about the classes and the database to which they map.
+However, you can also use the annotations to provide more information to EF about the classes and the database to which they map.